Finding the Best Places to Retire Since 2006!

 Is Florida Considered Tax Friendly for Retirement?
 Yes

 Cons: The area is vulnerable to hurricanes and tropical storms and suffered some flooding and wind damage during Hurricane Irma in 2017.
-Belleair has lost 1% of its population within the last 10 to 15 years.
+Belleair has grown by 8% in the last decade.

 Recommended as a Retirement Spot?
 Yes